 Druid Buddhist Resources

 Zen Druidry: Living a Natural Life, With Full Awareness, paperback, April 16, 2013, by Joanna van der Hoeven.
-(Joanna is a former Trustee of The Druid Network, and has studied with Emma Restall Orr and OBOD.)
+(Joanna is a former Trustee of the UK’s Druid Network, and has studied with Emma Restall Orr and OBOD.)

 Buddha in the Land of the Pagans.
 Daniel Scharpenburg, Jun 6, 2014.
 Daniel’s experience at the Heartland Pagan Festival in Kansas, including synopses of his meditation workshops there.